4QuarterSet - Full Set of Uilleann Pipe Drones and Regulators

 A: The puck is from a 3/4 concert pitch set by Mike DeSmidt.
 He built the set while an apprentice with pipemaker Michael Hubbert and graciously allowed me to use the image for the app.

-Unsolicited User Comments about 4QuarterSet
+Unsolicited User Comments about Regulators

 From Randall Mathews: